mudcano/mudrich/docs/source/style.rst

 Styles may be combined by adding them together, which is useful if you want to modify attributes of an existing style.
 Here's an example::

-    from rich.console import Console
+    from mudrich.console import Console
-    from rich.style import Style
+    from mudrich.style import Style
     console = Console()

     base_style = Style.parse("cyan")